 - Reinforce an instructional environment that honors and recognizes dedicated teaching scholars; values a synergistic relationship between teaching, research, and service; and promotes a learning community spirit on a large campus.

 Applicants must be in their first, second, or third year (at the time of nomination) of a tenure-track position at the University of Georgia.
 The fellowship is designed for faculty members without significant teaching experience at the college or university level prior to joining the UGA faculty.
 However, this does not include experience as a graduate teaching assistant.

 Up to ten faculty members are selected each spring semester to begin participation in the two-year program the following fall.
-A committee comprised of the program coordinators and Lilly Fellows from prior years interview the finalists.
+A selection committee consisting of the program coordinators and three Lilly Fellows from prior years interview the finalists.
 Demonstrated passion for and commitment to excellence in teaching is a key factor in selection.
 Notifications of the committee's decision are made by the end of spring semester.

-The application deadline for 2018 - 2020 is March 6, 2018.
+The application deadline for 2020-2022 Lilly Fellows is Friday, March 6, 2020.
+Applications are submitted online via the Qualtrics link below.
 Each application must be supported by a recommendation from the applicant's department head or dean.

 The following activities comprise the program for the first academic year of the program.

-- A two-day retreat is held early in the fall semester.
+- A one-day retreat is held early in the fall semester.
 The co-directors of the program

 and the Fellows design a series of discussion topics and a meeting schedule tailored

 to the unique interests of the group.

 - The Fellows carry out the plan developed at the fall retreat by meeting approximately every